When it

 If you’re using medical equipment at home, a power outage can be life-threatening.
 With more frequent extreme weather, outages may last longer.

-Only 7% of people with medical equipment have backup power, and many mistakenly think they will have their power restored quickly.
+Only 7% of people with medical equipment have back-up power, and many mistakenly think they will have their power restored quickly.
 Even if you’re registered as a Life Support Customer with your power company, you still need a Power Outage Plan.

 Having a Plan ensures you’re prepared if the power goes out, while your energy provider works to restore it.
 Always call 000 in an emergency.